 This article was originally published at BoothandPartners.com on August 14, 2018.
 It is being republished here with the publisher’s permission through syndication.

-Staff leasing is a business model that allows companies to outsource manpower through a Professional Employer Organization (PEO).
+Staff leasing is a business model that allows companies to outsource manpower through a certified Professional Employer Organization (PEO).
 The PEO can assist your business with its processes or job skills ranging from administrative and employee tasks, HR, accounting, to highly technical skills like Developers and Network Engineers.

 The main difference between traditional outsourcing and staff leasing is the management reporting structure.
 For outsourced associates, they are managed by the internal management team of the outsourcing company.
 In a staff leasing solution, the client takes the primary responsibility to manage the offshore team through the placement of an identified team leader working alongside the associates.
 The client defines their own internal KPI’s and business policies in terms of managing their leased employees.

 So how do you hit the ground running?
 Below are some of the benefits of staff leasing and the steps you can take to adapt it in your business.

 Here’s a step-by-step guide you can follow to ensure effective incorporation of staff leasing to your business.

 Meet with the PEO and make sure to raise your concerns and identify your specific needs.
 The PEO is there to assist you in this first stage of staff leasing.

 Before anything else, check if staff leasing is really for your business.
 Determine the benefits of staff leasing to your business.
 Then, you can inquire about the positions and job descriptions of what you’re looking for.

 2. Review The Proposal

 Read the proposal thoroughly.
 Be mindful if it outlines the key information that you need.
 The PEO should provide you with a comprehensive proposal where it will be easier for you to understand the scope and objective.